herrdragon/Express-API-Starter/README.md

 # Express-API-Starter
-This javascript repo is based on the typescipt repo [bulletproof-nodejs](https://github.com/santiq/bulletproof-nodejs)
+This javascript repo is based on the typescript repo [bulletproof-nodejs](https://github.com/santiq/bulletproof-nodejs)

 ### Installation